Fishy49/esalon-weather/README.md

 ## Check the weather

-Simply punch in your IP address and watch the magic.
+Simply punch in your IP address in the form provided and watch the magic.

 _Completed in 5 hours_